Fractal Intersections and Products via Algorithmic Dimension: Product Inequalities for Fractals

-In this section we prove four known product inequalities for fractal dimensions.
-Inequality~(\ref{eq:prod1}), which was stated in the introduction as Theorem~\ref{thm:mars}, is due to Marstrand~\cite{Mars54}.
-When $E$ and $F$ are Borel sets, it is simple to prove (\ref{eq:prod1}) by using Frostman's Lemma, but the argument for general sets using net measures is considerably more difficult~\cite{Matt95,Falc85}.
+In this section we give new proofs of four known product inequalities for fractal dimensions.
+Inequality~\eqref{eq:prod1} below, which was stated in the introduction as Theorem~\ref{thm:mars}, is due to Marstrand~\cite{Mars54}.
 The other three inequalities are due to Tricot~\cite{Tric82}.
-Reference~\cite{Matt95} gives a more detailed account of this history. \begin{thm} [Marstrand~\cite{Mars54}, Tricot~\cite{Tric82}] For all $E\subseteq\R^m$ and $F\subseteq\R^n$,
+Reference~\cite{Matt95} gives a more detailed account of this history.